 Sam has had an unusual journey into farming.
 Her Dad worked on the same dairy and arable farm in Sussex for many years.
-Her Mum was a contract shepherdess but both parents hoped Sam would find a different career away from the farm.
+Her Mum was a contract shepherdess but both parents hoped Sam would find a different career from farming.
 Instead, she went from job to job, including a brief spell as a trainee veterinary nurse, but never settled at anything.
 Sam travelled and worked around the world and met Alex in Asia.

 They moved back to the UK together in 2014 and only then did Sam discover that Alex had inherited a farm in North Wales from an aunt.